ibm-cloud-docs/vpc/backup_service_vpc_faq.md

 {: faq}
 {: #faq-baas-restore}

 Restoring data from a backup snapshot creates a volume with data from the snapshot.
 You can restore data from a backup by using the UI, the CLI, or the API.
 You can restore boot and data volumes during instance creation, when you modify an existing instance, or when you provision a stand-alone volume.
-When you restore data from a backup snapshot, the data is pulled from an {{site.data.keyword.cos_short}} bucket.
+When you restore data from a backup snapshot, the data is pulled from a separate regional storage repository.
 For best performance, you can enable backup snapshots for fast restore.
 By using the fast restore feature, you can restore a volume that is fully provisioned when the volume is created.
 When you use fast restore, the data is pulled from a cached backup snapshot in a zone of your VPC.
 For more information, see [About restoring from a backup snapshot](/docs/vpc?topic=vpc-baas-vpc-restore).

 ## Can I restore file shares from a backup?
 {: faq}